Decentralized cryptographic currencies

-The most fundamental principle of investment, "buy low and sell high" / "buy the dips", passes through people's minds like a ghost through the real world: with no effect.
+The most fundamental principle of investing, "buy low and sell high" / "buy the dips", passes through people's minds like a ghost through the real world: with no effect.

-The overwhelming majority of people buy high and sell low, that is, they start buying when they see the price raising, and start selling when they see the price lowering, the opposite of what they should do from a statistical point of view.
-The greater the raise, the more fiat currency they invest.
-Then, they complain that they are not making or are even losing money, and start searching for that magical recipe (like charts) that's going to quickly make them a lot of money, just like any other betting addict who believes that he's going to beat the market with his "system".
+The vast majority of people buy high and sell low, that is, they start buying when they see the price raising, and start selling when they see the price dropping, the opposite of what they should do from a statistical point of view.
+The greater the raise, the more fiatcurrency they invest.
+Then, they complain that they are not making or are even losing money, and start searching for that magical recipe (= charts) that's going to quickly make them a lot of money, just like any other betting addict who believes that he's going to beat the "system" with his "method".

 When a cryptocurrency's price raises, nobody (charts included) knows whether that trend will continue or the price will decrease, so you have to follow a strategy which increases the potential profit and decreases the potential loss, balancing them, while still betting (rather than knowing) on a rise of the price in the long term.

 Sadly, most people will continue to ask questions like "Is this a good time to buy?"
 Why is it sad?
 Because it's the wrong question to ask.
 If the answer were "yes", most people would use it as an excuse to invest a lot of money and then blame the person who has answered, for any drop of the price, even though the answer is correct in the context of a long-term investment.

-The purpose of a very long term investment strategy is to maintain, and possibly grow, the value of the investment over years or even decades.
+The purpose of a long term investment is to maintain, and possibly grow, the value of the investment over years or even decades.

 Some people say that you should invest a lot of money when the price is low.
-The problem is that you can never know if a price will raise or drop after you start investing.
-Even for an emergent market, while you can bet that it will keep on growing, you can't know for sure, it's just a bet.
+The problem is that you can never know if a price will raise or drop after you start investing, so you have no idea what "low" is (relative to).

-When the price drops dramatically, like half in a few days, when everybody panics and starts selling, in the absence of worse news, treat this as a buying opportunity because the buyers are inclined to accept the higher prices easier in the future, since they were recently in that area.
+When the price drops dramatically, like half in a few days, when everybody panics and starts selling, in the absence of bad (or worse) news, treat this as a buying opportunity because the buyers are inclined to accept the higher prices easier in the future, since they were recently in that area.

 Invest in emergent markets, if the business model seems sound, because the growth potential (in percents) is greater than in mature markets, and once an emergent market becomes mature, the investment value will have grown much more than it could have grown in a mature market.

 Some people say that cryptocurrencies are in a bubble, meaning that they are valued too high and the bubble will pop.
 Say this is true and the prices of all the cryptocurrencies drop to 10% of what they are now.
 What does that mean?
 It means that it's a buying opportunity because the buyers are inclined to accept the higher prices easier in the future, since they were recently in that area.
-Even if the price were to go to virtually 0, so long as it goes back up the value of your investment is preserved, except if you do margin / leveraged trading or you are manually using stop-losses.
+Even if the price were to go to 0, so long as it goes back up, the value of your investment is preserved, except if you do margin / leveraged trading or you are manually using stop-losses.
 Why would the price recover?
 Because cryptocurrencies (unlike traditional assets) are not owned by companies, so while their creators can disappear, the software can continue to run and can be modified by others.
 In the absence of a fundamental cause that can bring cryptocurrencies to a 0 valuation, the prices should recover, even though it could take years.

 In metaphorical terms, if an elevator gets you down a few floors, you can take back up any other elevator, not necessarily the same.
 Still, you don't know in which direction any elevator goes, so randomly jumping from one to another might in fact bring you all the way down to the ground floor.
 In fact, you will most likely jump to a cryptocurrency which had a recent price raise, so you think it will continue to raise without limits, but that's a bad moment to jump to it.

-Sell only when it's necessary, like when you want to move to another cryptocurrency, or you want to buy a home.
+Sell only when it's necessary, like when you want to buy a home, or if you want to recover your investment in fiatcurrency.